 - Cod lives up to 12 years.

-The cost of either Alaska Pollock or cod will differ depending on the location, fresh or frozen and whether it’s farm raised or wild caught.
-Which is more expensive, Alaska Pollock or cod?
+The cost of either fish will differ depending on the location, fresh or frozen and whether it’s farm raised or wild caught while fishing.

-I checked Freshdirect online for the current prices of Atlantic Pollock and cod.
-I was only able to find cod.
+First, I checked Freshdirect online for the current prices.
+I was only able to find one type of the fish.

 - Fresh, wild caught cod